technical details:

 - other kids

 - (1.)
-Seven additional girls in the parade, which should basically correspond to the girls 'backstage' at the shoeshine stand.
-Listed among them by Maltin &
+Three additional girls in the parade, which should basically correspond to the girls 'backstage' at the shoeshine stand.
+Listed among them by Maltin & Bann is

 - (2.)
 One additional boy along the parade route.
-Maltin & Bann list Tommy McFarland, but I'm not so sure this is him.
-There's also a girl in the
+Maltin & Bann list Tommy McFarland, but he's not listed in the payroll ledger.
+There's also a girl in the crowd seen in

 the animals: